xie186/ViewBS/README.md

 ## How to cite

 Currently the manuscript of ViewBS is in preparation.

+## Authors

+__Written by:__
+ Xiaosan Huang
+ Email: huangxs@njau.edu.cn
+ Kong-Qing Li
+ Email: likq@njau.edu.cn

+__Designed and witten by:__
+ Shaojun Xie:
+ Email: xie186@purdue.edu